© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Two Round Barrows near Crossroads N of Eglwsfair-a-Churig Church is a scheduled monument protected by Cadw under reference CM134.
 View the official record →

-Two Round Barrows near Crossroads N of Eglwsfair-a-Churig Church is a prehistoric funerary monument located in Carmarthenshire, Wales, dating to the Bronze Age.
+Two Round Barrows near Crossroads N of Eglwsfair-a-Churig Church is a Prehistoric round barrow monument located in Carmarthenshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM134.

 Two Round Barrows near Crossroads N of Eglwsfair-a-Churig Church dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Two Round Barrows near Crossroads N of Eglwsfair-a-Churig Church is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM134.